f5devcentral/nginx_automation_examples/README.md

 ## Overview

-This is a consolidated automation repo for different verified designs customer use case examples using `F5 Nginx` utilizing Terraform.
+This is a consolidated automation repo for different verified designs customer use case examples using [F5 NGINX One](https://www.f5.com/products/nginx/one) utilizing Terraform.
 For more information on the use cases covered by this project, please see the following articles and workflow guides:

-**NOTE: To learn about each use case check the devcentral article link provided in each scenario folder README** </br>
+**NOTE: To learn about each use case, check the DevCentral article link provided in each scenario folder README** </br>
 </br>